Calcaneal Squeeze Test

 Some of the most frequently encountered heel injuries include the following:

-- Calcaneal stress fractures: Stress fractures in the heel bone, also known as calcaneal stress fractures, occur when repeated pressure and impact cause tiny cracks in the bone (Uher et al., 2004).
-This type of injury often affects athletes or individuals who engage in activities that strain their feet and ankles significantly.
+- Calcaneal stress fractures: A stress fracture in the heel bone, also known as a calcaneal stress fracture, occurs when repeated pressure and impact on the area around the posterior facet of the subtalar joint causes tiny cracks in the bone.
+Athletes or individuals who engage in activities that strain their feet and ankles significantly are more prone to calcaneal fractures (Weber et al., 2005).

 - Plantar fascia injuries: The plantar fascia is a thick, soft tissue band connecting the heel bone to the toes.
-It is responsible for absorbing shock and supporting the arch of the foot.
+It absorbs shock and supports the arch of the foot.
 Injuries to this structure, such as plantar fasciitis, can cause significant heel pain and discomfort (Mayo Clinic, n.d.).

 - Sever's disease: This condition primarily affects children between the ages of 8 and 14 who are active in sports.
 It is caused by repetitive stress on the growth plate of the heel bone, leading to inflammation and pain (Better Health Channel, n.d.).